 This gaming company is no one-trick pony.
-Penn National Gaming owns, operates, and has ownership interests in almost 30 horseracing and casino gaming facilities (including several riverboats) throughout the US and in Ontario, Canada.
+Penn National Gaming owns, operates, and has ownership interests in about 25 horseracing and casino gaming facilities (including several riverboats) throughout the US and in Ontario, Canada.
 Its casinos operate mainly under the Hollywood and Argosy names.
 It race track facilities include Raceway Park in Toledo, Ohio; Hollywood Casino at Charles Town Races in West Virginia; and Hollywood Casino at Penn National Race Course outside of Harrisburg, Pennsylvania.
 The company also owns the M Resort near the Las Vegas Strip.
-In 2012 Penn National announced plans to separate its gaming operating assets and its real estate assets into two publicly traded companies.

-The company operates facilities in Colorado, Florida, Illinois, Indiana, Iowa, Kansas, Louisiana, Maine, Maryland, Mississippi, Missouri, Nevada, New Jersey, New Mexico, Ohio, Pennsylvania, Texas, West Virginia, and Ontario.
+The company operates facilities in Florida, Illinois, Indiana, Kansas, Louisiana, Maine, Maryland, Mississippi, Missouri, Nevada, New Jersey, New Mexico, Ohio, Pennsylvania, Texas, West Virginia, and Ontario.

 Penn National's strategy is to acquire and develop new properties in attractive regional US markets, such as Ohio and Maryland.
 It relies on cash flow from its properties, mainly cash from slot machines and race wagering, to repay debt that it has incurred from making significant acquisitions over the years and to fund capital projects and maintenance at new and existing properties.